voxpupuli/voxpupuli.github.io/privacy-policy/index.md

 * The right to restrict our use of your personal data
 * The right to object to our use of your personal data
 * The right to receive your personal data in a usable electronic format and transmit it to a third party (also known as the right of data portability)
-* The right to lodge a complaint with your local dtaa protection authority
+* The right to lodge a complaint with your local data protection authority

 If you would like to exercise any of these rights, you may do so by contacting the Vox Pupuli Project Management Committee on [IRC](https://kiwiirc.com/client/irc.freenode.net/?#voxpupuli-pmc)